Chair: Briana Last

 The Marxism and Politics Lecture Series brings political analysts and writers to Philadelphia to give seminars on their recent work.
 These lectures cover a variety of topics, but they share a common historical materialist lens by which to understand and analyze political struggles.
 Ahead of the talks, the Marxism and Politics Reading Group will read texts assigned by the upcoming lecturer and discuss.

-Our next Marxism and Politics Reading Group meeting is: not scheduled.
+Our next Marxism and Politics Lecture is:

 Learn More about our Lecture Series